railcore/railcore.github.io/build_and_troubleshoot/bed_level.md

 #### Leadscrew definitions

 The specific location of the leadscrews is important for arriving quickly at the best bed level adjustment.
 The X and Y coordinates of each Z motor defines the point outside the bed where the bed pivots on the yoke.
 For most RailCores, this is the location of the bed-to-yoke bolt.
-The specific values for your printer should be defined in your `config.g` similar to this one:
+The specific values for your printer should be defined in your `config.g` with `M671` similar to this:

 ```
 ; Leadscrew locations.
 Must come after M667/M669